 Subsequent to initial recognition, all financial assets and financial liabilities at fair value through profit or loss are measured at fair value.
-Realised and unrealised gains and losses arising from changes in the fair value of the financial assets or financial liabilities at fair value through profit or loss are presented in the Statement of Comprehensive Income within 'Net gain or loss on financial assets and liabilities at fair value through profit or loss'.
+Realised and unrealised gains and losses arising from changes in the fair value of the financial assets or financial liabilities at fair value through profit or loss are presented in the Statement of Comprehensive Income within 'Net gain/(loss) on financial assets and liabilities at fair value through profit or loss'.

-For the period from 22 June 2022 (date of commencement of operations) to 31 December 2022 (Expressed in United States Dollars)
+For the year ended 31 December 2023 and for the period from 22 June 2022 (commencement of operations) to 31 December 2022 (Expressed in United States Dollars)